kostelal0688/sep10-freedom-projec/blog/entry05.md

 ### How to Google
 Another skill I learned while working on this part of the project is how to google because to learn the tool I used many websites.
 I had to learn to find the most useful websites about jQuery for me.
 ### Time management
-I also learned time managemant because we had to do learning logs every week so I had to find time each week to do th learning logs while also having theater reharsals and other homeworks.
+I also learned time managemant because we had to do learning logs every week.
+So I had to find time each week to do the learning logs while also having theater reharsals mosty everyday afterschool because we had the show this month and other homeworks.
 ## Summary
 I am excited to continue working on the freedom project.
 Our next step is to finish the MVP.